franckLdx/ts-retry/README.md

     }
   }
   ```
-* Need to call a function at multiple place with same retryOptions ?
+* Need to call a function at multiple locations with same retryOptions ?
 Use decorators:
   ```javascript
   const fn = (param1: string, param2:number) => /* do something */;
   const decoratedFn = retryDecorator(